Where in the world takes your breath away?

 The view, rather views, from Alaska’s Inside Passage are breathtaking.
 One of the most beautiful places on earth, this network of sheltered waterways is home to spruce-covered islands, snow-capped mountains, landscape-moulding glaciers and small, picturesque coastal communities.
 Full of natural splendour, it’s no wonder these waters are so alluring.
 As you sail through this pristine wilderness keep an eye out for orcas, dolphins and whales.
 Overhead, bald eagles and cormorants feed off the bounty of fish in the waters below.
 Everywhere you look is a photo.

-THE SUN DECK, THE VIKING LONGSHIPS
+THE AQUAVIT TERRACE, THE VIKING LONGSHIPS

 SHIRLEY HEIGHTS LOOKOUT, ANTIGUA

 Norway’s landscapes are epic, and it’s a challenge to choose one top view.
 Among the best are the sweeping views from the vast mountain plateau of Hardangervidda in Norway’s largest mainland national park.
 This stunning wilderness is home to herds of reindeer, as well as beaver, arctic fox and elk.
 Here, you can breathe in the pure air and the tranquillity as you gaze at the untouched beauty before you.
 On your way back from the plateau, stop to view one of Norway’s most visited sites, the spectacular Vorringsfosen Waterfall, which has a total fall of 182 metres.
-Like we said, epic.

-PINHAO, THE DOURO VALLEY
+THE DOURO VALLEY

 One of the most glorious places on earth, the Douro Valley is also one of the world’s oldest demarcated wine regions.
 From the river and the mountains, the views are breathtaking.
-Steep terrace vineyards carved into mountains are dotted with whitewashed quintas and granite bluffs.
+Steep terraced vineyards carved into mountains are dotted with whitewashed quintas and granite bluffs.
 In summer, the vines are a vibrant green, turning to rich red in autumn.
 From Quinta das Carvalhas, a historic wine estate that lies 1,800 feet above the Douro, the views over the river and surrounding landscapes are spectacular.
 There are, of course, other places from which you can stop and stare at the remarkable scenery, but from here, on these timeless slopes, the views are unrivalled.

 One of the world’s most remote places, Antarctica is simply stunning.
 Untamed and desolate, the White Continent is nature at its most dramatic and elemental.
-Snow, ice, water and rock are home to unique wildlife; whales, orcas, seals and penguins – in fact, there are more penguins than people in Antarctica, and every one is a photograph.
-It is hard to capture on camera the sensation of feeling like a very small part of a vast, magical planet, but you will see sights and views that do encapsulate this sense of majesty and awe.
+Snow, ice, water and rock are home to unique wildlife; whales, orcas, seals and penguins – there are more penguins than people in Antarctica and every one is a photograph.
+It is hard to capture on camera the sensation of feeling like a very small part of a vast, magical planet, but you will see sights and views that encapsulate this sense of majesty and awe.